The Flash (film): Revisions to the ending and character cameos

 Writer/director James Gunn and producer Peter Safran, who had worked on prior DCEU media, were hired as the co-chairmen and co-CEOs of the newly formed DC Studios at the end of October 2022.
 A week after starting their new roles, the pair had begun developing an eight-to-ten-year plan for a new franchise called the DC Universe (DCU) that would be a soft reboot of the DCEU.
 In December, the film's release date was moved forward to June 16, 2023, following positive test screenings.
 Cavill's involvement was revealed then along with Jason Momoa having a cameo as Aquaman.
 At that time, Gunn and Safran felt that including Cavill and Gadot's scenes in the ending could potentially promise audiences something that was not part of their plans for the DCU.
-WBD was also reconsidering whether to retain their scenes, depending on those plans, which had not yet been finalized since The Flash had not yet achieved a picture lock.
+WBD was also reconsidering whether to retain their scenes, depending on those plans, which had not yet been finalized since The Flash had not yet reached picture lock.
 Cavill and Gadot's cameos in the ending were ultimately cut after DC Studios chose not to move forward with the sequels to Man of Steel and Wonder Woman 1984.
 Cavill was paid $250,000 for his cameo, and his likeness was briefly used in the film through computer-generated imagery (CGI).
-Gunn and Safran enjoyed Nogeuiera's work on the Supergirl film so much that they had her return to write their own take for the DCU film Supergirl (2026), which does not star Calle.
+Gunn and Safran enjoyed Nogueira's work on the Supergirl film so much that they had her return to write their own take for the DCU film Supergirl (2026), which does not star Calle.

 Actors appearing as different versions of DC characters include Michael Shannon as General Zod; Antje Traue as Faora-Ul; George Reeves, Christopher Reeve, and Nicolas Cage as versions of Superman; Helen Slater as Supergirl; and Adam West and George Clooney as versions of Batman, with Clooney appearing in the film's ending.

 Following the alterations made in post-production, Gunn and Safran arranged for George Clooney to reprise his role as another version of Batman from Batman & Robin (1997), replacing Affleck's version in the timeline, in a third version of the ending.
 This idea came after a recurring joke during production about how many versions of Batman could be included in the film.
 Clooney agreed to join the project after he and his talent agent Bryan Lourd were shown a mostly completed cut, which they reportedly liked, and Clooney filmed his scenes with Miller for half a day in January 2023, in what was described as a "quick and efficient shoot".
 Miller received advice from Clooney on handling publicity and his behavior between takes, and Miller was said to be in "top form".
 This ending with Clooney was kept a secret until the film's release.
 In March, Affleck revealed that he had filmed a scene with Gadot, who appeared in an in-progress cut of the film screened at CinemaCon the following month.